sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 If you run into trouble due to port 53 being bound on the network, don't warry and read along.

-### Installing / Configuring dnsmasq (Ubuntu 14.04 - 15.10)
+### Installing / Configuring dnsmasq

+This part of the guide has been tested to work on Ubuntu from LTS version 14.04, up to 16.04+ LTS.
+So far the recommanded version is 16.04.1 LTS.

 Ubuntu 14.04 to 15.10 natively relies on `dnsmasq` a great and simple dns-proxy which allows for very elastic configuration of the networking stack.
 Most of all, `dnsmasq` plays very well with `resolvconf`, a very dull daemon which controls local resolution maps to make sure dynamically created networks never run into conflicts with each other.

-If for some reason you don't have dnsmasq installed, install it right away (don't warry, it's completely preconfigured to work transparently on a stock Ubuntu).
+Ubuntu 16.04 ships with a default dnsmasq configuration in the `/etc` folder, but the service itself is not installed by default.
+If you are on this OS version or if for some other reason you don't have dnsmasq installed, go forth and install it right away (don't worry, it's completely preconfigured to work transparently on a stock Ubuntu).

 ```
 sudo apt-get install dnsmasq